dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 Note: To minimize complexity and keep these tutorials focused on EF, EF code is used in the Razor Pages code-behind files.
 Some developers use a service layer or repository pattern in to create an abstraction layer between the UI (Razor Pages) and the data access layer.

-In this tutorial, you work with the Create, Edit, Delete, and Details Razor Pages in the *Student* folder.
+In this tutorial, the Create, Edit, Delete, and Details Razor Pages in the *Student* folder are modified.

 The scaffolded code uses the following pattern for Create, Edit, and Delete pages: